Clarifai/docs/docs/api-guide/search/rank.md

 ### By Custom Concepts

-After you have added inputs, annotated the inputs, and tried a custom model, you can search by those concepts.
+After you have added inputs, annotated the inputs, and trained a custom model, you can search by those concepts.

 <Tabs>